noelbar96/relation-extraction/README.md

 	hyponym(“Spain”, “European country”)

 Firstly, we used Standford Parser to add tags to each word in the sentence.
 We have used Regular Expressions in order to group the words.
+We are not doing discourse processing.
 Following that, we have used some string processing techniques to get desired outputs.
+These techniques have been used based on the studying the pattern.
+The drawback is that it requires grammatically and semantically correct input to work effectively.

 The ParserDemo.java is the Stanford Parser.
 The RegexMatches.java is to identify Rule 1.